 Comment: Not applicable.
 There is no foundation or fixed floor level.
 The dock and ramp will float and will rise with the water level.
-The tethering system will ensure that they cannot break free and damage downstream property.

 28.030 APPLICABILITY

 A. The Willamette and Tualatin River Protection Area is an overlay zone.
 The zone boundaries are identified on the City's zoning map, and include: